h3xx/vim-late_evening/README.md

 After years of use, and countless hacks to get evening working properly, I got fed up and remade the colorscheme, keeping the same overall feel.

-**Attention has been paid to get high color terminals to have almost exactly the same colors as GUI vim.** Basically, use a terminal, or use the GUI and you'll have nearly the exact same colors.
+**Attention has been paid to get high color terminals to have almost exactly the same colors as GUI vim.** [Example](#gui-vs-cli).
+Basically, use a terminal, or use the GUI and you'll have nearly the exact same colors.

 Some compromises were made on 16-color terminals but that's to be expected, and won't apply to you if you use `TERM=xterm-256color`.